teddynted/upload-an-image-to-AWS-S3-using-react-and-node/README.md

 - Basic knowledge of React / Redux

 ## AWS Side of things
 I am amusing that you are already owning a AWS account, whether it's paid or free.
-You will need to create S3 bucket which will be used to upload your images/photo, here is a [good read](https://serverless-stack.com/chapters/create-an-s3-bucket-for-file-uploads.html) that will walk you through the steps to creating your S3 bucket.
+You will need to create S3 bucket which will be used to upload your images/photo, here is a [good read](https://serverless-stack.com/chapters/create-an-s3-bucket-for-file-uploads.html) on Serverless Stack, that will walk you through the steps to creating your S3 bucket.

 ## Server Side Setup

 Let's start by off by initialising a package.json and installing packages that are essential to getting our node/express up and running.

 npm init -y

 npm install express express-fileupload dotenv aws-sdk cors --save

 - express-fileupload is an express middleware for uploading files, it's compatible with express 4.